 As you age you will notice a change in the overall quality and texture of your skin.
 Fine wrinkles begin to develop.
-The outer layer of skin may thicken and become more rough whereas the deeper layers lose elasticity and begin to droop.
+The outer layer of skin may thicken and become more rough whereas the deeper layers lose elasticity and begin to droop and thin.
 Sun damage leads to pigment (color changes) and even early skin cancers.
-A complete facial rejuventation involves addressing the skin.
+A complete facial rejuvenation involves addressing the skin.
 The first part of skin rejuvenation is protection.
 Protection from the sun with a sun screen of at least SPF 30 is recommended.
 The use of a Retin-A type product is the next step for skin improvement.
 With more advanced damage, more advanced treatments including skin resurfacing are needed.

 There are three ways to resurface the skin: chemical peels, dermabrasion, and lasers.
 In turn, each resurfacing technique can be superficial, medium, or deep.
-As you can imagine, the recovery time takes longer the deeper the resurfacing, but the results can be longer lasting.
+As you can imagine, the recovery time takes longer the deeper the resurfacing, but the results can be longer lasting and more dramatic.
 In addition to the restoration of a youthful appearance to the skin, a further benefit is that these can help treat and prevent early skin cancers from developing into a true skin cancer.

 Dermabrasion involves using an instrument to buff and abrade the skin layer by layer.
 This leads to an immediate resurfacing of the skin with a red coloration and the production of an amber color fluid.
 Dermabrasion is the gold standard for acne scar treatment in that it works by lowering the surrounding skin closer to the level of the acne scar.

 Dr. Guy has expertise with all three methods, and he can discuss each of them with you during a consultation.